alstar555/CATbot/README.md

 * PyNaCl library

 # Set Up
+If you want to clone this repo and host the bot yourself:

 You need to create a discord account to run this bot and create a discord server to place the bot in.

 In the discord developer portal, create a new application and add the bot to your server